 Asteroids mini… where vintage is defined as anything from “older than me” to “my first computer”.
 Pocket-sized replicas of 1950’s magnetic drum computers, a mouse from 1968, and the 6502 microprocessor from 1975 re-implemented to run at 100 MHz.

-Homebrew STMContact information, copyright, trademarks and such.
+This section has details on licenses, trademarks and data protection.
 Also, a few comments about Hugo, the website generator tool used to produce this site.

 Legal Details